allista/hangar/README-KS.md

 * [TAC Life Support **v0.10.+**](http://forum.kerbalspaceprogram.com/threads/40667-0-25-TAC-Life-Support-v0-10-1-10Oct-No-Win64-Support) adds life support resources and systems to inhabitable hangars,
 * [RemoteTech](http://forum.kerbalspaceprogram.com/threads/83305) adds RT antennas and SPUs to controllable hangars,
+* [AntennaRange](http://forum.kerbalspaceprogram.com/threads/56440) adds limited data transmitters to all hangars with integrated probe cores (thanks to [Kerbas-ad-astra](https://github.com/Kerbas-ad-astra)),
-* [Deadly Reentry](http://forum.kerbalspaceprogram.com/threads/54954) adds Ablative Shielding resource to the Heatshields,
+* [Deadly Reentry](http://forum.kerbalspaceprogram.com/threads/54954) adds Ablative Shielding resource to heatshields,
 * [Extraplanetary Launchpads](http://forum.kerbalspaceprogram.com/threads/59545) adds a new Heavy Recycler model that fits the style of hangars.
 * [MKS/OKS](http://forum.kerbalspaceprogram.com/threads/79588) adds the Substrate Mixer -- a converter that allows to turn useless Silicates and Waste into a useful Substrate resource.

 ###Unsupported Mods
-* [Asteroid Recycling Technologies](http://forum.kerbalspaceprogram.com/threads/91790) is not compatible with the Asteroid Hangars framework.
+* [Asteroid Recycling Technologies](http://forum.kerbalspaceprogram.com/threads/91790) are not compatible with the Asteroid Hangars framework.
 Both mods **can be installed** at the same time, but **you cannot use the same asteroid** both as a hangar and by ART machinery.

 ***